Explore your creative possibility.

-The International Year One in Media is a 3, 2.5 or 2 semester programme that will prepare you to enter the second year of a wide range of related dual and single honours degrees at Keele University.
+The International Year One in Media is a 2-semester programme that will prepare you to enter the second year of a wide range of related dual and single honours degrees at Keele University.
 You will study a combination of core English modules and subject-specific modules that are carefully designed to focus on the academic areas most relevant to your chosen degree.

 This module will help you achieve the level of English language proficiency and study skills that you will need for university study.
 You will also learn independent research skills

 Academic English Skills aims to provide you with thorough training in the language and related academic skills which will enable you to best achieve your academic potential at University.
 These skills include the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
 You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.

 This module provides a broad introduction to key elements of Media and Culture Studies, developing an understanding of the cultural, historical and economic contexts that affect the production and content of media texts.

 Media, Communications and Culture form a central part of our contemporary lives: from the way we access the news, to the way meaning is produced in cultural forms such as television, film, literature and music.
 We rely on media technology to sustain our everyday social relationships as well as to engage in the worlds of business, politics, and international affairs.
 This module focuses on the key ideas, theories and thinkers in media, communications and cultural studies.